 Background

-Dr. Xiaoyan Deng is an Associate Professor at the Fisher College of Business, The Ohio State University.
+Xiaoyan Deng is an Associate Professor at the Fisher College of Business, The Ohio State University.
 She received her PhD in Marketing from the Wharton School at the University of Pennsylvania in 2009.
-Her research focuses on visual marketing, particularly how marketplace design elements, such as advertising, product and packaging design, and retail displays, influence consumer decision-making.
-She also examines marketplace social inference and behavioral nudges.
+Professor Deng’s research focuses on information processing, visual marketing, design and aesthetics, and social inference.

-Dr. Deng’s work has been published in leading marketing journals, including the Journal of Consumer Research (JCR), Journal of Marketing (JM), Journal of Marketing Research (JMR), and Journal of Consumer Psychology (JCP).
-She was named a Marketing Science Institute (MSI) Young Scholar in 2017.
-According to Google Scholar, her publications have been cited over 3,800 times, with ten articles receiving more than 100 citations each.
-One of her papers was selected as a finalist for the 2021 AMA/MSI/H. Paul Root Award.
+Professor Deng’s work has been published in top-tier marketing journals, including the Journal of Consumer Research, Journal of Marketing, Journal of Marketing Research, and Journal of Consumer Psychology.
+She was named a Marketing Science Institute (MSI) Young Scholar.
+According to Google Scholar, her publications have been cited over 4,000 times, with 10 articles receiving more than 100 citations each.
+One of her JM papers was selected as a finalist for the AMA/MSI/H. Paul Root Award.

-Since 2015, Dr. Deng has been a member of the ERBs for leading marketing journals, including JCR, JM, and JMR.
-She was honored as a JCR Outstanding Reviewer in 2017.
-Additionally, she has acted as an AE for prominent marketing conferences, such as the Association for Consumer Research (ACR) conference.
-Furthermore, she co-edited a special issue of the Journal of the Association for Consumer Research (JACR), which was published in 2023.
+Professor Deng serves or has served on the Editorial Review Boards of three leading marketing journals: Journal of Consumer Research, Journal of Marketing, and Journal of Marketing Research.
+She has received the Journal of Consumer Research’s Outstanding Reviewer Award.
+She has also served as an AE for prominent marketing conferences, such as the Association for Consumer Research conference.
+Additionally, she co-edited a special issue of the Journal of the Association for Consumer Research, which was published in 2023.

 Areas of Expertise